telmoogc/DrumKit/README.md

-# psychic-telegram
-Drum Kit to improve my
+Drum Kit to improve my JavaScript skills with the Event Listeners